← Back to Insights

 Step 1: Map every data flow.
 List every service, platform, partner, and group company that receives personal data from your Nigerian operations.
 For each: what data, which country, why, and what safeguards.
 This takes 2-3 days for an SME.
 It's tedious but it's the foundation of everything else.

 Step 2: Sign DPAs.
 For every processor receiving Nigerian personal data.
 Check that each DPA covers cross-border transfer obligations, sub-processors, and breach notification.
 Most major providers have DPAs ready.
 The gap is usually that nobody at the company has executed them.
+If the processor is an AI vendor, see what to check on any AI vendor's DPA before signing.

 Step 4: Include in your DPIA.
 Cross-border transfers are a specific risk factor in your impact assessment.
 What additional risks does the transfer create?
 What mitigations are in place?
 Is the transfer proportionate?